TOI-2155 b: A Massive Brown Dwarf or a Very Low-Mass Star?: Analysis and Results

-For the parameters R$_b$/R$_\star$ and (R$_\star$ + R$_b$)/a$_b$, we placed a uniform prior before incorporating our initial guess.
-The eccentricity terms \(\sqrt{e_b}\cos\omega_b\) and \(\sqrt{e_b}\sin\omega_b\), together with \(\cos i\), are all assigned broad uniform priors starting at zero, allowing a wide range of orbital geometries.
 We assign uniform prior values for the epoch.
 However, it is allowed to shift to avoid bias towards one data set, which would result in correlations between epoch and period.
 We used 500 live points and a tolerance of 0.1.
 The orbital period was also fitted with a uniform prior, centered on the 3.72-day period from the TRES orbital solution.
-We fit the semi-amplitude with a uniform prior, which was obtained from the TRES orbital solution.
+We fit the semi-amplitude with a uniform prior, which was obtained from a preliminary orbital solution derived from the TRES data.
 According to the Kipping triangular quadratic method \citep{kipping2013efficient}, we assign uniform priors from 0 to 1 for the limb darkening coefficients.

-We modeled noise per dataset by fitting the logarithm of the white noise amplitude, and included an extra jitter term for TRES to capture any additional scatter.
+We modeled noise per dataset by fitting the logarithm of the white-noise amplitude and included an extra jitter term for TRES to capture additional scatter.
 Finally, we included constant baseline offsets (sample offsets), which means subtracting a constant value from each data set, for both the TESS and TRES data to correct for any zero-point differences.

 We also have a total of 27 radial velocity (RV) observations, of which nine were obtained specifically during the Rossiter–McLaughlin (RM) sequence.
 During transit, the planet blocks part of the rotating star, causing the spectral lines to shift temporarily.
 This produces a short-term RV signal (the RM effect) that does not reflect the star’s true orbital motion \citep{rossiter1924detection,mclaughlin1924some,gaudi2007prospects}.
-To test the robustness of our mass determination against RM-induced distortions, we re-fitted the data after temporarily excluding those 9 RM observations.
+To test the robustness of our mass determination to RM-induced distortions, we refitted the data after temporarily excluding the 9 RM observations.
 The resulting companion mass remained consistent with the full data set.
 Consequently, our final reported fit incorporates all 27 RV points, including the RM sequence data.

 The model fitted to the TESS data and ground-based observations data is shown in Figure~\ref{fig: all_phaseplots}.
 Figure~\ref{fig:rvplot} illustrates the $\tt Allesfitter$ model fitted to radial velocity data from TRES.
-The corner plot for the parameters of this fit is also in the Appendix in Figure~\ref{fig: ns_corner}.
-The fitted parameters are in Table~\ref{fitted_params}.